hytest-org/hytest/environment_set_up/README.md

    This option lets you completely customize your HPC compute environment and invoke the Jupyter server from a command shell on the HPC.
 Requires familiarity with the HPC command line, file editing, etc.

+If your workflow makes use of parallelism using Dask on HPC hosts, read [this](./tallgrass_dask-jobqueue.md) for information about how to configure the Slurm job scheduler within your notebook.